codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

   }
 ```

-## 4 - How to list all tasks of a playbook
+## 4 - You can list all tasks of a playbook

 Want to remember what a playbook does?
 Run `ansible-playbook` using the `--list-tasks` flag and Ansible will list all its tasks: